fmxsh/tot-ontology/README.md

 - A thing is immutable, in that it can not change and still be the same thing.
 - A thing is a particular thing, it is not another thing.
 - A things existence is contingent on perception.
 If a thing is not perceived, it is not a thing.
 If a thing is perceived, it is a thing.
-- A thing must have a purpose.
+- A thing must have an identity.

 ## Emergence